 Not everyone will qualify for an Ally Clearlane auto loan.
 To be approved, applicants should have a minimum credit score of 580 and a minimum income of $2,000 a month.
 If you do not meet these qualifications, you will need to find a co-signer with a better credit score to secure a Clearlane loan.

 Those with higher credit scores will find the best rates on auto loan refinancing from Clearlane.

 Clearlane Reviews And Reputation

-Clearlane’s parent company, Ally Financial, has a C rating from the Better Business Bureau (BBB).
-It has a BBB customer review score of 1.0 out of 5.0 stars and a Trustpilot review score of 1.4 out of 5.0 stars.
+Clearlane’s parent company, Ally Financial, has a D- rating from the Better Business Bureau (BBB).
+It has a BBB customer review score of 1.1 out of 5.0 stars and a Trustpilot review score of 1.3 out of 5.0 stars.

 While these scores are low, it is important to note that they are based on a relatively small number of reviews and may not represent the majority of Clearlane customers.
-Ally’s Trustpilot score, for example, is based on fewer than 100 reviews, which accounts for less than 1 percent of its customers.
-Still, poor online customer ratings and a lack of positive reviews is not a good sign for the company overall.
+Ally’s Trustpilot score, for example, is based on fewer than 200 reviews, which accounts for less than 1 percent of its customers.
+Still, poor online customer ratings and a lack of positive reviews are not good signs for the company overall.

 Positive Clearlane Reviews

 Although Ally’s reviews are generally negative, there are some drivers who praise Clearlane for its customer support.
 One driver writes: